Beryl Cook: Pride and Joy

 24 Jan 2026 - 31 May 2026

 Celebrate the life, work and legacy of one of Britain’s most distinctive artists in this landmark exhibition which marks 100 years since her birth.
-'Pride and Joy' will be the most extensive display of Beryl Cook's work to date with more than 80 works, from iconic paintings to rarely seen treasures from private collections and the Cook family archives.
-The exhibition will fundamentally reassess Cook's significance as a chronicler of everyday life during a time of great change in Britain.
+'Pride and Joy' is the most extensive display of Beryl Cook's work to date with more than 80 works, from iconic paintings to rarely seen treasures from private collections and the Cook family archives.
+The exhibition fundamentally reassesses Cook's significance as a chronicler of everyday life during a time of great change in Britain.

 More info